CareerHub-Dev/CH-V3-API/README.md

 ## Introduction

-This API project is a closed system for [KhNURE](https://nure.ua/) students and Companies.
+This API project is a closed system for [KhNURE](https://nure.ua/) students and companies.
 The main goal of the project is to help students to find a job.
 Omit the general functionality and talk about the main features:
 * Student:
   * Create a CV file and apply it to a job offer.